 Dr. Stephen Barnard (Ph.D.
 Missouri, 2012) is an Assistant Professor of Sociology at St. Lawrence University.
 As a scholar and teacher, he is interested in all-things-media, with a particular emphasis on the role of new media technologies in (citizen) journalism, culture, and democracy.
 Currently, he is a Social Media Director for Weave News.
 Follow him on Twitter at @socsavvy.

-Nicole Eigbrett '14 is the author of Adopted Identities (http://weavenews.org/blogs/nicoleeigbrett), a blog exploring transnational and transracial adoption as a cultural practice in the United States.
+Nicole Eigbrett '14 is a writer and editor of Adopted Identities, a blog exploring transnational and transracial adoption in the United States.
 She also contributes as a Social Media Director for Weave News.
-Nicole currently resides in Pittsfield, MA and works at Central Berkshire Habitat for Humanity, with plans to continue globetrotting.
-You can connect with her on her personal blog, Loquaciousness , on Twitter and Instagram (@Nicolewhaat), or via e-mail at firstname.lastname@example.org.
+Nicole currently resides in Boston and you can connect with her on Twitter @Nicolewhaat and by e-mail at firstname.lastname@example.org.

 Michelle Duran is a senior at St. Lawrence University and is one of the on-campus coordinators for Weave News.
 She has served as a project intern and has contributed to the Big Questions project.